alexkreidler/covid/src/covid-testing/in.md

 The most experimental research for PCR tests by using a micro-sized version of the test can do 40 cycles of PCR in 6 minutes.
-However, this can only process 100 nanoliters of a sample, and would require many in parallel to gain the requisite throughput capabilities [@neuzil_ultra_2006].
+However, this can only process 100 nanoliters of a sample and would require many in parallel to gain the requisite throughput capabilities [@neuzil_ultra_2006].

 LAMP tests can be completed, after the pre-processing steps, in less than 20